 Finally, once you’ve logged into Facebook and Twitter, you’ll be able to use the myriad share buttons found throughout Mountain Lion to quickly share content to the social networking sites.

-Mountain Lion has integrated sharing right into the operating system and into many of its applications.
+OS X Mountain Lion has integrated sharing right into the operating system and into many of its applications.
 There are many different protocols available, ranging from posting a video to Vimeo or YouTube from iMovie, sending photos to Facebook, Twitter or Flickr in iPhoto, or sending documents via Messages or AirDrop from the Finder (by selecting Share when right clicking on a file).
 You can use the share button in Safari to send a link to a web page via Facebook, Twitter or Messages.

 Pretty much everything is shareable in one way or another, and it’s not just system applications that have sharing functionality.
 Any third party application can add a sharing button and add their own custom sharing options (to use in their own application, anyway) as well as using the basics like Facebook, Twitter or Messages.